 - 1. Download the source code from Obtaining the latest release version or Obtaining the latest development version. - 2.
 Verify that you have the required compilers, libraries, and tools installed (Prerequisites). - 3.
 If you will use Quantum ESPRESSO, download and patch it.
 The patch adds the pw2qmcpack utility (Installing and patching Quantum ESPRESSO). - 4.
 Run the cmake configure step and build with make (Building with CMake and Quick build instructions (try first)).
-Examples for common systems are given in Installation instructions for common workstations and supercomputers. - 5.
+Examples for common systems are given in Installation instructions for common workstations and supercomputers.
+To activate workflow tests for Quantum ESPRESSO or PYSCF, be sure to specify QE_BIN or ensure that the python modules are available when cmake is run. - 5.
 Run the tests to verify QMCPACK (Testing and validation of QMCPACK).